darealshinji/yua/README.md

 Default prefix: /usr/local<br>
 Install in different prefix: `make install PREFIX=/usr`

+You can check your build dependencies by running `./check.sh`.

 Static build
 ------------
-To compile a statically linked binary with embedded FFmpeg and MP4Box run `make static` (Qt5) or `make static-qt4`
+To compile a binary with embedded FFmpeg and MP4Box binaries and embedded encoding libraries run `make static` (Qt5) or `make static-qt4`

 Install build dependencies for a static build:<br>
 `sudo apt-get install build-essential automake git upx-ucl zlib1g-dev`<br>